cristicmf/dao/README.md

 ##### Building

-NOTE: Requires `solc` on path.
+NOTE: You need `solc` on path.
 If this fails it will mess up the build folders, so you need to download again, or `git stash`.

 Gulp: `$ gulp build:all`